 Cast iron grates are perfect for burning coal or wood.
-They often have a small gaps throughout to allow smaller pieces of wood and coal to stay on the grate burning them longer and more efficiently.
+They often have small gaps throughout to allow smaller pieces of wood and coal to stay on the grate burning them longer and more efficiently.

 Finally, grate heaters are a new, modern alternative for the classical fireplace grate.
 They are typically much more expensive, and they fulfill the same roles as traditional grates but with an added bonus.
 Through the grate hollow tubes heat the air inside them that is then pushed into the room.
 These grate heaters have allowed normal-sized fireplaces to heat larger rooms and even adjacent rooms!

 Fireplace grates are an important addition to your fireplace.
 Think about how often you plan on using your fireplace and select the weight of the grate based on that.
 Steel is good for wood, while cast iron can be used for coal or wood as well.
-If you ever need to compare to different models of a grates remember to always compare their weight and thickness of the bars.
+If you ever need to compare to different models of grates, remember to always compare their weight and thickness of the bars.
 The heavier, thicker bars are always stronger than thinner, lighter versions.